 - (1) TFG Asset Management L.P. is registered as an investment adviser under the United States Investment Advisers Act of 1940.
 TFG Asset Management UK LLP, which is part of TFG Asset Management, is authorised and regulated by the United Kingdom Financial Conduct Authority.
 Reade Griffith and Paddy Dear hold certain membership interests in TFG Asset Management UK LLP which collectively entitle them to exercise all of the voting rights in respect of the entity.
-Mr Griffith and Mr Dear have agreed that they will (i) exercise their voting rights in a manner that is consistent with the best interests of Tetragon and (ii) upon the request of Tetragon, for nominal consideration, sell, transfer, and deliver their membership interests in TFG Asset Management UK LLP to TFG Asset Management. - (2) Includes the AUM of LCM, BentallGreenOak, Polygon, Acasta Partners, Equitix, Hawke's Point, Tetragon Credit Partners, Banyan Square Partners and TCICM, as calculated by the applicable fund administrators at 31 December 2022 (AUM of Tetragon Credit Partners represents committed capital).
-TCICM (which comprises TCI Capital Management II LLC and TCI Capital Management LLC) acts as a CLO collateral manager for certain CLO investments.
-It had AUM of \$2.5 billion at 31 December 2022.
+Mr. Griffith and Mr. Dear have agreed that they will (i) exercise their voting rights in a manner that is consistent with the best interests of Tetragon and (ii) upon the request of Tetragon, for nominal consideration, sell, transfer, and deliver their membership interests in TFG Asset Management. - (2) Includes the AUM of LCM, BGO, Westbourne River Partners, Acasta Partners, Equitix, Hawke's Point, Tetragon Credit Partners, Banyan Square Partners, Contingency Capital and TCICM.
 Includes, where relevant, investments by Tetragon.
-The AUM for BentallGreenOak represents Tetragon's pro rata share (12.86%) of BentallGreenOak AUM (\$82.6 billion).
+The AUM of Westbourne River Partners, Acasta Partners, Hawke's Point and Banyan Square Partners is as calculated by the applicable fund administrators.
+The AUM for LCM and TCICM is the aggregate value of collateral in each CLO as determined the applicable trustee.
+The AUM for Equitix and Tetragon Credit Partners is based on committed capital.
+The AUM for Contingency Capital is the sum of uncalled committed capital and the NAV as calculated by the applicable administrator.
+The AUM for BGO represents Tetragon's pro rata share (12.86%) of BGO AUM at 31 December 2023 (\$83.2 billion).
+Equitix AUM uses the USD-GBP exchange rate at 31 December 2023.
+TCICM (which comprises TCI Capital Management II LLC and TCI Capital Management LLC) acts as a CLO collateral manager for certain CLO investments and had AUM of \$2.4 billion at 31 December 2023.

-Figure 15 LCM BentallGreenOak Strategic Capital Partners POLYGON ACASTA Established 2001 2010 2002 2009 Joined Tetragon 2009 2010 2012 2012 Asset class Bank loans Global real estate funds Event-driven equi Multi-disciplinary AUM at 31 Dec 2022 (\$Bn) (1) \$12.5 \$10.6 \$1.0 Percentage Tetragon ownership 100% 13% 100% Products U.S. CLOs Real estate investment strategies tung and private Average fund duration 10-12 years (3) 7-10 years Quarterly liquidity Quarterly liquidity
+Figure 15 LCM ₿GO Westbourne River Partners 🍰 ACASTA Established 2001 2010 2002 2009 Joined Tetragon 2009 2010 2012 2012 Strategies U.S. CLOs Global real estate funds Event-driven equities Multi-disciplinary Description A specialist in below- investment grade U.S. broadly-syndicated leveraged loans.
+A real estate-focused principal investing, lending and advisory firm.
+An alternative asset management firm focused on event-driven investing in European small- and mid-cap equities.
+An alternative investment firm that employs a multi-disciplinary approach to investing.
+AUM at 31 Dec 2023 (\$Bn) (1) \$10.7 \$10.7 \$0.9 \$0.9 Percentage Tetragon ownership 100% 13% 100% Non-controlling interest (2) Average fund duration 10-12 years (3) 7-10 years Quarterly liquidity Quarterly liquidity